 Research & Publications

 As a member of the winning research team for Yale’s 2015 Excellence in Educational Innovation Prize, Dr. Sangini S. Sheth is equally at home caring for patients and mentoring young doctors.
-She serves as an assistant professor of Obstetrics, Gynecology and Reproductive Sciences at Yale School of Medicine.
+She serves as an associate professor of Obstetrics, Gynecology and Reproductive Sciences at Yale School of Medicine.

 “I deeply enjoy the great breadth and depth of Ob/Gyn,” says Sheth.
 “Discussing preventative medicine in clinic one day and performing complex surgery with advanced technology the next.”